 - Principal Investigators (PI's) have to demonstrate to the Facility Manager that the test is appropriate.
 The PI must ensure that tests can be performed in a safe manner.
 The PI or approved designee must be on-call while the respective test is being performed.
-Members of the SRF Institute will be considered PIs during initial cooldowns and for RF commissioning. - RF System Operators: They are members of the Engineering Division familiar with warm RF control systems and power amplifiers.
+Members of the SRF Institute will be considered PIs during initial cooldowns and for RF commissioning. - RF System Operators: They are members of the Engineering Division familiar with RF control systems and power amplifiers.
 They assist the Principal Investigators in the execution of tests and the changing of RF system configurations.
 They must have a thorough understanding of the configuration and operation of the PSS and MPS systems, as well as the configuration of the MPS and RF systems required for the execution of the planned experiments.
 They should also have a general understanding of the interactions of the cryogenic systems with the specific RF tests.
 They are responsible for safe operation of the facility and have the authority to stop any experiment if they feel that there is unnecessary potential to damage equipment or if there is an elevated level of risk of injury. - Cryogenic System Operators: They are members of the Cryo Group, within the Engineering Division.
 They assist the principal investigators in the execution of tests and the changing of cryogenic system configurations.
 They must have a thorough understanding of the configuration and operation of the cryogenic systems required for the execution of the planned experiments.
-They should also have an understanding of the interactions of the specific RF and SRF tests with operations of the cryogenic systems.
+They should also have an understanding of the interactions of the specific RF tests with operations of the cryogenic systems.
 They are responsible for safe operation of the facility and have the authority to stop any experiment if they feel that there is unnecessary potential to damage equipment or if there is an elevated level of risk of injury.

-- SRF System Operators: They are members of the SRF Institute within the Accelerator Division familiar with commissioning of SRF cryomodules and the operation of SRF cryomodules like the QCM.
-They are responsible for safe operation of the QCM and have the authority to stop work if they feel that there is unnecessary potential to damage equipment or if there is an elevated level of risk of injury. - UITF Operator: UITF Operators are people familiar with electron beam generation, delivery and acceleration.
-Presently UITF Operators are members of the Center for Injectors and Sources, and the Operations Department. - The Radiation Control Department (RCD) insures that all radiation safety requirements, e.g. shielding configuration and posting, are met for this specific running mode.
-RCD will provide radiation survey support as well as maintenance support of any radiation monitoring equipment that is associated with Personnel Safety. - Industrial Hygiene shall provide RF survey assistance upon request. - The Group Leader of the Safety Systems Group (SSG) or his designee is the owner of the Personnel Safety System (PSS). - 5.3 Who analyzes the special or unusual hazards including elevated work, chemicals, gases, fire or sparks (See ES&H Manual Chapter 3210 Appendix T1 Work Planning, Control, and Authorization Procedure)
+- UITF Operator: UITF Operators are people familiar with electron beam generation, delivery and acceleration.
+Presently UITF Operators are members of the Center for Injectors and Sources, and the Operations Department. - The Radiation Control Department (RCD) insures that all radiation safety requirements, e.g. shielding configuration and postings, are met for this specific running mode.
+RCD will provide radiation survey support as well as maintenance support of any radiation monitoring equipment that is associated with Personnel Safety. - Industrial Hygiene shall provide RF survey assistance upon request. - The Group Leader of the Safety Systems Group (SSG) or his designee is the owner of the Personnel Safety System (PSS).

+5.3 Who analyzes the special or unusual hazards including elevated work, chemicals, gases, fire or sparks (See ES&H Manual Chapter 3210 Appendix T1 Work Planning, Control, and Authorization Procedure)